argyleink/ScrollSnapExplainers/css-snap-target/readme.md

 ![Screen Shot 2021-09-13 at 1 09 52 PM](https://user-images.githubusercontent.com/1134620/133149663-b3cd3f6e-7541-4cc0-a325-7fe7ade2e4cb.png)

-A scroll snap container can have any nested child snapped to either the x or y axes (or inline/block respectively).
+A scroll snap container can have any nested child (just one) snapped to either the x or y axes (or inline/block respectively).
 In a 2-dimensional snapping layout, a UA may match 2 separate elements with `:snapped`.
 Adding axes to the pseudo-class makes the selector more specific, as to match design or developer intent.

 The selector matching timing should synchronize with the same frame the UA has decided on a new snap child.
 Sooner is better than later, but UA's can decide.

+> A [gallery of scroll snap interactions](https://snap-gallery.netlify.app/) can help illuminate the CSS UI need, here's [the source](https://github.com/argyleink/snapping-gallery).
+Specifically see the `:snapped` demo's for an attempt at deriving the snapped element.

 ### Common Gotcha
 Depending on the scroll snap styles, some (many) snap children may never become snapped.
 This is a recurring UX and API question, as a scroll gesture may be limited or at the end, and the desired snap target cannot be brought to the snap axis alignment area.